grafana/agent/docs/overview.md

 single-processed Prometheus, doing service discovery, scraping, and remote writing.

-The other deployment mode, host filtering mode, is achieved by setting a `host_filter` flag in the Agent's configuration file.
-When this flag is set, the Agent will only scrape metrics from targets that are running on the same machine as the target.
-This is extremely useful in environments such as Kubernetes, which enables users to deploy the Agent as a DaemonSet and distribute memory requirements across the cluster.
+The other deployment mode, Host Filtering mode, is achieved by setting a `host_filter` flag on a specific instance inside the Agent's configuration file.
+When this flag is set, the instance will only scrape metrics from targets that are running on the same machine as the target.
+This is extremely useful to migrate to sharded Prometheus instances in a Kubernetes cluster, where the Agent can then be deployed as a DaemonSet and distribute memory requirements across multiple nodes.

+Note that Host Filtering mode and sharding your instances means that if an Agent's metrics are being sent to an alerting system, alerts for that Agent may not be able to be generated if the entire node has problems.
+This changes the semantics of failure detection, and alerts would have to be configured to catch agents not reporting in.

 For more information on installing and running the agent, see [Getting started](./getting-started.md) or